 - Group private lessons

 - Group lessons

-Will I need to buy expensive snow clothing or can I just wear my usual winter clothes?
+Will I need to buy expensive snow clothing, or can I just wear my usual winter clothes?

 When it comes to actual heavy-duty waterproof ski pants and jackets, depending on where you purchase them, and the type of brand you choose, it can be quite an outlay of cash.
 If you know you’ll be heading off on more than one ski holiday, it’s worth the investment to buy these items for yourself.
-If you’re unsure of whether to purchase, speak to family or friends who may already have ski pants and jacket to loan you for your trip.
+If you’re unsure of whether to purchase, speak to family or friends who may already have ski pants and jackets to loan you for your trip.